Pixel-perfect image annotation for product recognition: A case study

 These workflow automations led to a total of 6480 working hours saved between quality assurance, project management and annotation — the equivalent of nine months of work, over the course of a year-long project.

-The client was excited about the quality and precision of annotation, which exceeded the competition — they had no further corrections at all to the annotated data after it was delivered.
+The client was excited about the quality and precision of image annotation, which exceeded the competition — they had no further corrections at all to the annotated data after it was delivered.
 The pace at which Sigma was able to build, train, and scale the team up to production capacity was also a major factor.
 For the next iteration of the project, they not only requested that Sigma not only continue to work with them, but also double the team’s capacity and test a video pilot.

 Un importante cliente de servicios tecnológicos necesita 2.000 horas de vídeo en 24 idiomas transcritos por humanos y quiere lanzar los 24 equipos a la vez.
 Sigma.AI cumple.